YuuGX7/minish-cap-randomizer/README.md

-# Minish Cap Randomizer #
+# Minish Cap Randomizer

-> This program creates a randomized version of The Legend of Zelda: The Minish Cap.
+This program creates a randomized version of The Legend of Zelda: The Minish Cap.

-> Current version: "0.6.0a"
+Current version: `0.6.0a`

-Logic:
+### Logic
-> The following things are randomized:
+The following things are randomized:

-Key Items;
+- Key Items
-> Quest Items
+- Quest Items
-> Gold Kinstones
+- Gold Kinstones
-> Heart Pieces and Heart Containers
+- Heart Pieces and Heart Containers
-> Elements
+- Elements
-> Great Fairies
+- Great Fairies
-> Dojos
+- Dojos
-> Unique Shop Items
+- Unique Shop Items
-> Music (if set)
+- Music (if set)

-Resources:
+### Resources
-> The most complete resource for the randomizer, including maps of all locations, can be found here.
+The most complete resource for the randomizer, including maps of all locations, can be found [here](https://docs.google.com/document/d/e/2PACX-1vQrBNKQQnZ1xtjDzbWabN5tjd7801j2jAvz9-QNC1acpMxGioExWfzbfOOMGKk9f5MkL5MHCofVeaEc/pub).

-Usage:
+### Usage
-> Download the latest zip.
+Download the latest zip from the [releases] page, you'll need all the files it comes with.
 Choose a seed or leave it default, choose settings and gimmicks, then hit randomize.
-You'll need to provide an EU copy of Minish Cap, don't ask me where to get one.
+You'll need to provide an EU copy of Minish Cap, don't ask us where to get one.
 Hitting 'Save ROM' will prompt you to save the randomized game.
 You can also save a spoiler log for if you get stuck/want some help.

-Known Issues:
+### Known Issues
-> None? this wont last long.
+- None? this wont last long.

 And would love any and all feedback.